9 Simple Ways to Practice Humility

 But here’s what God says:

-“Then went king David in, and sat before the Lord, and he said, Who am I, O Lord God? and what is my house, that thou hast brought me hitherto?”
+“Then went king David in, and sat before the Lord, and he said, Who am I, O Lord God? and what is my house, that You have brought me this far?”
 2 Samuel 7:18

 The perspective we need is this: